Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 ## Drinking or Consuming

-In Crown & Misery, where combat can be exceptionally lethal, rules regarding potion consumption differ slightly from standard PHB rulings, in which you can choose between spending your either :material-circle: **Action** or your :material-triangle: **Bonus Action** to consume the potion.
+In Crown & Misery, where combat can be exceptionally lethal, rules regarding potion consumption differ slightly from standard PHB rulings, in which you can choose between spending your either :dnd-rsc-action:**Action** or your :dnd-rsc-bonus-action:**Bonus Action** to consume the potion.

-- :material-circle: **Action:** Grants you the full maximum benefit of the potion.
+- :dnd-rsc-action:**Action:** Grants you the full maximum benefit of the potion.
 If the potion requires you to roll dice for its effect, you gain the maximum possible roll for those dice instead.
-- :material-triangle: **Bonus Action:**  Requires you to roll the dice associated with the potion or elixir's description to receive its benefits.
+- :dnd-rsc-bonus-action:**Bonus Action:**  Requires you to roll the dice associated with the potion or elixir's description to receive its benefits.

 ## Inventory Slots